dgtized/hand-pallet/README.md

 ### lein pallet add-vmfest-image fails when /tmp is full

-It's possible to fix this area by either expanding `/tmp`, specifying the temp directory java uses with the java property `java.io.tmpdir`, or by unpacking the image on another drive an then installing the unpacked version as follows:
+It's possible to fix this by expanding `/tmp`, specifying the temp directory java uses with the java property `java.io.tmpdir`, or by unpacking the image on another drive and then installing the unpacked version as follows:

 ```
 $ wget https://s3.amazonaws.com/vmfest-images/ubuntu-12.04.{vdi.gz,meta}